Standard International Foundation Programme

 There are four main streams on the International Foundation Programme, namely, Business, Science, Engineering and Social Science.
 These streams prepare students for all undergraduate programmes at TU Dublin.

-TU698 runs from the end of September until May the following Year.
+TU698 runs from mid January until July.
 You will commence your undergraduate programme the following September.

 What is the programme structure?